qrasmont/projectile/README.md

-  get           List all config actions. do <actions>  Execute the actions listed. edit          Open the config with $EDITOR.
+  get           List all config actions. do <actions>  Execute the actions listed. edit          Open the config with $EDITOR. add           Add a new action to the project. append        Append steps to an existing action.

 OPTIONS:
   -p, --path  The project path, the current working directory by default.